Paranormal Phenomena: Unexplained and Spooky Mysteries

 Spirits love sweets, especially those made with milk, sugar, and ghee (clarified butter).

-If you must go, clean your mouth thoroughly and eat some pickle or a pinch of salt or a little bit of ash (if you happen to be in a village).
+Spirits are most active at these times, and the flavor of the sweets can act as a catalyst to attract them.
+If you must go, wash your mouth with water and eat some pickle or a pinch of salt or a little bit of ash (if you happen to be in a village).

-Meetha is a mixture of dried fruits (almonds, raisins, dried dates, muskmelon seeds, and Kani (dried fluid derived from a tree)).
+When a married woman gives birth to a child, the woman’s mother sends her “Meetha” aka “Saanda.”
+You see, “Meetha” or “Saanda” is a mixture of dried fruits (almonds, raisins, dried dates, muskmelon seeds, and Kani (dried fluid derived from a tree)) prepared in Ghee (clarified butter) and Boora (powdered white sugar).

-It is traditional for the girl’s brother or father to carry the mixture from her mother’s place to her husband’s home.
-A small onion or a clove of garlic is kept with the mix (wrapped in several layers of paper or plastic) to keep away the evil spirits.
+It is customary for the woman’s brother or father to carry the mixture from her mother’s place to her husband’s home.
+The lady of the house keeps a small onion or a clove of garlic with the mix (wrapped in several layers of paper or plastic) to keep away the “evil spirits.”

-Do not wear fragrances if you’re supposed to pass through a deserted area or a water source like a well, river, lake, pond, etc., because spirits, ghosts, and many other paranormal beings hang out around water sources.
+Avoid wearing a fragrance if you pass through a deserted area or a water source like a well, river, lake, pond, etc., because spirits, ghosts, and many other paranormal beings hang out around water sources.
+I have heard that water bodies act as a “doorway” between the worlds of the living and the dead.

 Kuldevtas (कुलदेवता): Protectors of the Household